borh/papers/register-database-model.md

 tags: [BCCWJ, register, subgroup discovery, exceptional model mining, tf-idf]
 publisher: To be presented at ...
-columns: 2
 ---

 # Introduction

+>   Frame the research in terms of situational variation, while also mentioning sociolinguistic variation as related.
+When speakers make choices when they speak, they tap into their linguistic experience, which is formed from their exposure and interaction within different situations.
+In our present dataset, some of these  situational characteristics are known, such as media etc., but most are not.
+And of the few we do know about, exactly how they influence a particular linguistic choice has not yet been made clear.

+>   Outlier detection -> local pattern mining ->

+>   Labov's "principle of accountability" (p.
+192 of  sociolinguistics book, Labov 1972g, p.
+72.) is still relevant in the age of corpora -- but is it tractable yet?
+"According to the principle of accountability, the data must be circumscribed to only those contexts that are functionally comparable as well as variable."
+>   Comparison of marginals analysis?
+Variable means to have a range of context/usages that is not extreme (>95%).

+>   Do we believe in register prototypes or rather in degrees of context variability per register?
+>   Essential/basic questions we must understand/concepts we must define when discussing register and related terms:

+This is all done with the intention of elucidating the following questions:

+1. What subset of metadata forms a concrete language variety (or situational variety)? -> FW
+2. Is there a point where "concretness" happens, or is it a matter of gradual increment? -> FW
+3. Are all metadata equal in their impact on language, and if they are not, which are more influential -- and does this change depending on the configuration of other metadata or even other third-party factors (how do we measure these)?
+4. What are the relationships between metadata?
+5. What is the relationship between subgroup discovery and clustering?
+Subgroup discovery and CART/etc...?

+While inter-linguistic features are in many cases extractable using NLP tools, extra-linguistic features are (sometimes) harder to come by and we have to rely on manual annotations.

-This study proposes to combine extra-linguistic and inter-linguistic features in the modeling of linguistic variation (register) in Japanese.
+This study proposes to combine extra-linguistic and inter-linguistic features in the "modeling" of linguistic variation (register) in Japanese.
-The quantitative study of register in Japanese has recently become more accessible with the availability of the Balanced Corpus of Contemporary Written Japanese (BCCWJ), a 120 million token corpus that contains a wide variety of written Japanese [@Maekawa2007].
+A more comprehensive account of register variation in Japanese has recently become possible with the public availability of the Balanced Corpus of Contemporary Written Japanese (BCCWJ), a 100 million token corpus that contains a wide variety of written Japanese [@Maekawa2007].

 First, this study will provide background on register studies and the connection between them and corpus metadata.
-Next, the metadata available in the BCCWJ is analyzed into several categories thought to influence register, taking into account any hierarchical properties within the metadata.
+Next, the metadata available in the BCCWJ are analyzed into several categories thought to influence register, taking into account any hierarchical properties within the metadata.
-Finally, a pilot experiment using techniques from subgroup discovery [@wrobel1997algorithm; @langohr2013contrasting] and exceptional model mining [@duivesteijn2013exceptional] is conducted on the BCCWJ, showing some possibilities for further explorations of register variation in the BCCWJ.
+Finally, two pilot experiments using techniques from subgroup discovery [@wrobel1997algorithm; @langohr2013contrasting] and exceptional model mining [@duivesteijn2013exceptional] are conducted on the BCCWJ, showing some possibilities for further explorations of register variation in the BCCWJ.
+The first experiment is conducted on the whole corpus, while the second on only a subset containing more comprehensive metadata.

 <!--
 We want to uncover words with extreme or interesting distributional tendencies.
 Intra- and inter-media differences are critical for modeling the topic and register dependence of words.
 Each of these dependencies could be modeled on a scale.
 How do these dependencies grow/evolve with the increase of data vis-a-vis the expansion (or non-expansion) of context?